 Almost two-thirds of patients who suffer from depression don’t find relief from antidepressants or can’t tolerate the side effects.
-Psychiatrist Diana Ghelber, MD, offers integrative treatments for refractory depression, including transcranial magnetic stimulation (TMS) therapy, at the Institute for Advanced Psychiatry in Fort Worth, Texas.
-If you have treatment-resistant depression, call or book an appointment online today.
+Psychiatrist Diana Ghelber, MD, offers integrative treatments for refractory depression, including transcranial magnetic stimulation (TMS) therapy, at the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
+If you have treatment-resistant depression, call the Institute for Advanced Psychiatry.

 Also called treatment-resistant depression, refractory depression occurs when your symptoms continue despite attempts at treatment.
 Major depressive disorder affects about 7% of adults, making it one of the most prevalent mental health conditions in the United States.